SerwisantOnline/serwisant-cp-php-sdk/README.md

 },
 ```

-If you installing it as-is, and no modification will be made, you can include major version (`^1.0`), to get upgrades.
+If you installing it as-is, and no modification will be made, you can include major version (`^1.1`), to get upgrades.

 ***YOU HAVE BEING WARNED.***

 ## Usage

 Require package in `composer.json`, next create `index.php` including composer autoload and application bootstrap.
 Don't
-forget to override apache/nginx config to point every single request, except `/assets-serwisant-cp` and `/webfints` to
+forget to override apache/nginx config to point every single request, except `/assets-serwisant-cp` and `/webfonts` to
 your `index.php`.
-It can be done witj a `.htaccess` file:
+It can be done with a `.htaccess` file:

 ```
 <IfModule mod_rewrite.c>